Character Search

 Review/plot:

 At first i thought this was a left-over story from the Inhumans back-ups in Thor, but those were all by Lee/Kirby/Sinnott and focused on moments in the Inhumans' past.
-This seems to be a newly written story.
+This seems to be a newly written story (see more in the Comments from Walter and Brad on this).
 It's drawn by Gene Colan, who is drawing more and more books at this time, but he is a highly specialized artist, very good for moody, atmospheric stories but out of place on a straightforward super-hero story like this.

 Quality Rating: D+